cristinazaharia/E-EvaluatingDidacticActivity/README.md

    The administrator of the application can set a deadline for the students to make the evaluation of the didactic activity possible only during that specific time.

    ![image](https://github.com/cristinazaharia/e-evaluare-profesori/assets/78911746/36f851fe-b0fc-4752-a276-643f691941d4)

+   The administrator can also create accounts for students and professors.